JHU-PL-Lab/www-fpse/lecture/coroutines.md

    end
 ```

-Here is an example that shows how `Lwt.pause` is used in a compute-intensive task to let other coroutines run
+* Here is an example that shows how `Lwt.pause` is used in a compute-intensive task to let other coroutines run.
+* Note this one is also not good to run in the top loop as `handle_io` runs forever
+  - it is in the file `manual_examples.ml` if you want to try it.

 ```ocaml
 let () =